 Gravity couples to all fields and matter.
 Therefore, one cannot exclude any field or matter from the complete dynamical description of gravity.
-However, to make our theory of unified gravity more transparent and easier to understand for nonexpert readers, we limit, in the main text, our study to the coupling between gravity and electrodynamics.
-The system of the electromagnetic field, Dirac electron-positron field, and the gravitational field provides all the insight needed for obtaining a unified description of gravity on equal footing with the other known fundamental forces of nature.
-The extension of unified gravity to cover the full standard model is presented in the supplemental material \cite{supplemental}.
+However, to make our theory of unified gravity more transparent and easier to understand for nonexpert readers, we limit, in the first part of this work, our study to the coupling between gravity and electrodynamics.
+The system of the electromagnetic field, Dirac electron--positron field, and the gravitational field provides all the insight needed for obtaining a unified description of gravity in a coherent framework with the other known fundamental forces of nature.
+The extension of unified gravity to cover the full Standard Model is presented in the later part of the present work.

-We start with the eight-spinor formulation of quantum electrodynamics \cite{Partanen2023b}.
-The eight-spinors reveal a profound connection between the internal special unitary symmetry of quantum fields and the symmetric stress-energy tensor.
-Since the symmetric stress-energy tensor is the source of the gravitational field in general relativity, it becomes obvious that the gauge theory based on the special unitary symmetry should describe gravitational interaction.
-This is the basis for the development of the Yang-Mills gauge theory of gravity in the present work.